etlweather/understanding-networking/chapter-basic-terms.md

 are other networking technologies, but Ethernet today is the most common.
 The key aspect of Ethernet is that multiple devices can be connected through a switch or hub to form a network and thus able to exchange information.

-## modem
-*MOdulator DEModulator* - a device which encodes dinary data (digital) into an analog signal suitable to be transmitted between devices.
-For example, modems were used to connect computers via phone lines.
-Modems are still used today - for example, to connect mobile computers (such as smartphones) to computer networks via cellular signal.

 ## router
 A router connects one network to another.
 This is an advanced networking concept.